-The state parole board today shot down bids for freedom from three convicted murderers serving life terms for Charleston-area killings.
+The state parole board on Wednesday shot down bids for freedom from three convicted murderers serving life terms for Charleston-area killings.

 The parole board decided that Reginald Mack, 65, was a bad fit for parole and must serve at least two more years before getting another shot at freedom.
 He was convicted in the 1972 execution-style killing of liquor store owner Joseph A. Moluf Jr. in Charleston.